Mick McGuane: Coaching career

 In 2000, McGuane took up his first coaching appointment with Tasmanian club Burnie.
 In 2001, he led them through an undefeated season, culminating in a premiership.
 McGuane then returned to Victoria to coach Gisborne in the Bendigo Football League for the 2002, 2003 and 2004 seasons.
 In 2002 all three teams he coached (Under 18s, Reserves and Seniors) won their Grand Final.
 The seniors won again in 2003.

 In 2005, McGuane was appointed a part-time scout at by coach Terry Wallace, but jumped to the following year after securing a full-time coaching appointment under Grant Thomas.
 After Thomas was sacked at the end of the season, McGuane decided to quit.

 McGuane then coached the Balwyn Tigers seniors team in the Eastern Football League Division 1 in 2007.
 He came to the club at a tough time as they move into the highly rated EFL competition 1st Division.
 McGuane's coaching saw Balwyn into the finals in their first year in the competition.

 In 2008, McGuane was appointed as senior coach of the Keilor Football Club.
 In his inaugural season, he led the club's Essendon District Football League A Grade side to a grand final victory, followed by premierships in 2016 and 2019.
-Keilor also claimed back to back premierships in 2023 and 2024 with the latter featuring McGuane’s son Tom who is eligible for the 2025 draft as a Father Son for Collingwood.
+Keilor also claimed back to back premierships in 2023 and 2024 with the latter featuring McGuane’s son Tom who was eligible for the 2025 draft as a Father Son for Collingwood, but was ultimately not drafted at all.